-Ming-Hsuan Yang is an
+Ming-Hsuan Yang is a

-associate professor in Electrical Engineering and Computer Science at
+professor in Electrical Engineering and Computer Science at

 University of California, Merced.
 He received the PhD degree in computer

 science from the

 He serves as an area chair for several conferences including IEEE Conference on Computer Vision and Pattern Recognition (CVPR) in 2008, 2009, 2014, and 2018; IEEE International Conference on Computer Vision (ICCV) in 2011, 2015 and 2017; European Conference on Computer Vision (ECCV) in 2014 and 2016; Asian Conference on Computer (ACCV) in 2009, 2010, and 2012; AAAI National Conference on Artificial Intelligence (AAAI) in 2011; and IEEE International Conference on Automatic Face and Gesture Recognition (FG) in 2011, IEEE Winter Conference on Applications and Computer Vision (WACV) in 2014 and 2016.
 Yang serves as a program co-chair of Asian Conference on Computer Vision (ACCV) in 2014 and general co-chair of ACCV 2016.
 He has served as an associate editor of the IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI) from 2007 to 2011, and currently serves as an associate editor of the International Journal of Computer Vision (IJCV), Computer Vision and Image Understanding (CVIU), Image and Vision Computing (IVC) and Journal of Artificial Intelligence (JAIR).